mazinsw/cogen/README.md

 Cogen - `Co`de `gen`erator
 =

-A code generator for SQL
+A code generator from SQL to any language

 ## Example